open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 messages in batches).
 "Create" spans MAY be created.
 A single "Create" span SHOULD account only for a single message.

-If a "Create" span exists for a message, its context SHOULD be attached to the message.
-If no "Create" span exists, the context of the related "Publish" span SHOULD be attached to the message.
+If a "Create" span exists for a message, its context SHOULD be injected into the message.
+If no "Create" span exists, the context of the related "Publish" span SHOULD be injected into the message.

 #### Consumer spans